Made in Australia

 3 Ways to make your Papadums or Papads:

 In some parts of the world, Papadums or Papads are flame-roasted by placing them on a hot metal flame rack for cooking just a few inches above a gas burner.
 Once exposed to the heat, the Papadums/ Papads will automatically cook and expand.
 This method of cooking is somewhat time consuming, and can also get dangerous.
 Cooking like this is not for children and the inexperienced due to Health & Safety reasons...
-Only experienced traditional cooks can attempt this technique of cooking Papadums or Papad cooking.
+Only experienced traditional cooks can attempt this technique of cooking Papadums or Papadum cooking.

 Some others prefer to deep fry their Papadums or Papads in oil.
 Once in hot oil, the Papadums/ Papads will expand, sizzle and slightly curl up.
 This method too is very time consuming, as only one or two Papadums or Papads can be cooked at a time.
 Also, its unhealthy due to excess oil intake.
 Thus, placing the Papadums/ Papads on a paper towels to remove excess oil is necessary after cooking.
 It too can get dangerous for Health & Safety reasons.
-Once again, cooking this way is only for the experienced or seasoned cooks who attempt this technique of Papadum or Papad cooking.
+Once again, cooking this way is only for the experienced or seasoned cooks who attempt this technique of Papadum or Papadum cooking.
 It's definitely, not for children and the inexperienced due to Health & Safety reasons.
 Not forgetting the amount of cleaning up that needs to be done after all the cooking and feasting is over.
 This adds to the time allocation for making Papadums or Papads overall.

-And now, for the world's first multiple Papadum or Papad cooking microwave tray!
+And now, for the world's first multiple Papadum or Papadum cooking microwave tray!
 The fastest, cleanest, healthiest and safest way to eat Papadums or Papads is via the use of the Papadum Express: Microwave Cooking tray.
 Period!
 It can be safely used by pretty much anybody who owns a microwave.
 Simply stack the tray with Papadums or Papads, then Whack the tray into your microwave for cooking and serve within 60 seconds, straight onto the table.
 Papadums or Papads without a fuss or mess or too much effort!
 Cook 10 Crisp 'n' Crunchy Papadums or Papads fast in minutes.
 Oil Free, Fat Free and real Easy-to-clean.

 Ingredients of traditional Papadums / Papads.

 Traditionally Papadums or Papads are cooked and prepared using black gram bean flour, rice flour, or lentil flour with salt and peanut oil added.
 These ingredients are made into tight dough and formed into a thin, round shape similar to a tortilla.
-As the dough is prepared, the papad can be seasoned with a variety of different ingredients such as chillies, cumin, garlic, black pepper, or other spices.
+As the dough is prepared, the Papadum can be seasoned with a variety of different ingredients such as chillies, cumin, garlic, black pepper, or other spices.
 Furthermore, papads are also made up of alu (potatoes), sabu-dana, rice, etc.

 Moong Dal, Udad Dal, Salt, Condiments Edible Oil and water.